jameslamb/pydistcheck/docs/check-reference.rst

 Which files are "expected" is highly project-specific.
 See :doc:`configuration` for a list of the files ``pydistcheck`` complains about by default, and for information about how to customize that list.

+This can be used to test that changes to ``MANIFEST.in``, ``package_data``, and similar don't accidentally result in the exclusion of any expected files.